pedrohpezzi/pedrohpezzi.github.io/_pages/publications.md

 ## Submitted
 **Pezzi, P. H.**, Wheeler, L. C., Freitas, L. B., & Smith, S. D. *submitted*.
-Incomplete lineage sorting and hybridization as drivers of tree discordance in *Petunia* and related genera (Petunieae, Solanaceae)
+Incomplete lineage sorting and hybridization as drivers of tree discordance in *Petunia* and related genera (Petunieae, Solanaceae).

 **Pezzi, P. H.**, Gonçalves, L. T., Backes, A., Giudicelli, G. C., Turchetto, C., Bombarely, A., & Freitas, L. B. *submitted*.
 How do novel evolutionary lineages arise in a biodiversity hotspot?
 Insights into the dynamics of rapid diversification of *Petunia*.